 Wastewater treatment plants are large non-linear systems subject to large perturbations in flow and load, together with uncertainties concerning the composition of the incoming wastewater.
 Nevertheless these plants have to be operated continuously, meeting stricter and stricter regulations.

 Many control strategies have been proposed in the literature but their evaluation and comparison, either practical or based on simulation is difficult.
 This is partly due to the variability of the influent, to the complexity of the biological and biochemical phenomena and to the large range of time constants (from a few minutes to several days) but also to the lack of standard evaluation criteria (among other things, due to region specific effluent requirements and cost levels).

-To enhance the acceptance of innovating control strategies the evaluation should be based on a rigourous methodology including a simulation model, plant layout, controllers, performance criteria and test procedures.
+To enhance the acceptance of innovative control strategies the evaluation should be based on a rigorous methodology including a simulation model, plant layout, controllers, performance criteria and test procedures.

 Three benchmarks have been developed: